 The vast opportunities that IoT affords healthcare providers, though, comes with increased vulnerability to cyberattack – which is one of the biggest reasons why private 5G and LTE networks inside of the healthcare setting will continue to be a hot topic in medical IoT for 2023.
 Private networks can isolate all the internal devices on the network – smart hospital beds, HVAC sensors, pulse ox monitors, what have you – from the external internet.
 An extra layer of security is thus provided against cyberattack, as well as making the private network faster and more reliable than a comparable network built directly on the public internet.

-We hope everyone has had a great 2022 – and that your 2023 will be even better.
 At Kajeet, we have extensive experience in providing IoT and device connectivity for the healthcare industry – so feel free to check out these further resources: